 Don’t rule out print and broadcast marketing, either.
 With hundreds of newspapers and broadcast media, advertising with local Arkansas media can be a powerful way to get your company in front of your target customer quickly.

 From foreign investment to technology innovation, Arkansas is attracting a diverse range of industries.
-Here are some ideas for small businesses to consider starting in Arkansas based on recently-reported trends:
+Here are some ideas for small businesses to consider starting in Arkansas based on recently reported trends:

 Arkansas wants more entrepreneurs to start businesses, and you could be one of those new business owners.
 From Bentonville to El Dorado, Little Rock to Fort Smith, there are low-risk, low-cost, and high-reward opportunities for the taking in the Natural State.
-With a solid business plan, an understanding of the state’s regulations, and hard work, you could be on your way to building a successful, profitable business in Arkansas.
+With a solid business plan, an understanding of the state’s regulations, and hard work, you could be on your way to building a successful, profitable small business in Arkansas.

 Consider Arkadelphia, Conway, Fayetteville, Fort Smith, and North Little Rock for their business-friendly attitudes and proximity to big population centers.